dabamos/openadms-node/docs/source/installation.rst

 ------

 OpenADMS Node is written in Python.
 A recent Python 3 interpreter is required to run the software.
-CPython 3.6 or higher and PyPy3.5 are supported.
+CPython 3.6 (or higher) and PyPy3.5 (or higher) are supported.
 Interpreters are available for all modern operating systems.

 Microsoft Windows Vista/7/8/10
     Download the latest release from the Python website and execute the